Courses in Philosophy

 PHIL 200 - Philosophy of Knowledge (3)

-A study of philosophical questions about knowledge, such as whether it can be defined, whether it is one thing in the sciences and something entirely different in the humanities or in mathematics, and to what extent it is achievable by and desirable for human beings.
+A study of philosophical questions about the nature and extent of human knowledge, such as how it can be defined, the nature of perception, the structure of epistemic justification, and the extent to which knowledge is achievable and desirable by human beings.

 PHIL 201 - Political Philosophy (3)